kimjoar/writings/super-simple-mvc.md

   code.

-Let's go through these in order, and see how we can create a super simple MVC in less than 50 lines of code while using some great and widely used libraries.
+Let's go through these in order, and see how we can create a super simple, albeit simplistic, MVC while using some great and widely used libraries.
 (The essence of this is not its brevity, but that it is suprisingly easy to do.)

 Creating new components
 -----------------------